XGRIDS Pro Guide™ / Module 4: Positioning

 Nothing additional

 No real-world coordinates.
-Cannot register to GIS or external datasets.
+Cannot be placed in a GIS or used for high-accuracy deliverables.

 RTK

-RTK module, NTRIP credentials, Fixed status before scanning
+RTK module, active NTRIP connection, Fixed status confirmed before scanning

 PPK

-Base station must be within 3 miles (5 km).
+Base station must be within 5 km.
+Requires post-processing.
 Cannot confirm accuracy until after the scan.

 Surveyed point coordinates, physical markers placed before scanning, CSV file

-Markers must be placed before the scan and visited during it.
+Markers must be placed before the scan.
+Points must be marked in LixelGO during scanning.
 Cannot be added after the fact.

-Large outdoor projects, survey-grade deliverables, projects spanning indoor and outdoor areas.
+Large outdoor projects, high-accuracy deliverables, spanning indoor and outdoor areas

-RTK module + surveyed GCPs at max 330 ft (outdoors) or 165 ft (indoors) intervals
+RTK module + surveyed GCPs at max 100 m intervals

 Most demanding to execute but most robust result.
 RTK corrects coordinate frame; GCPs constrain drift accumulation.